Taliwang

-Taliwang is the regency seat of West Sumbawa Regency, on the western coast of the island of Sumbawa.
-It is the fifth largest town on the island of Sumbawa, with a population of 44,136 at the 2010 Census and 55,340 at the 2020 Census; the official estimate as at mid 2023 was 57,540.
+Taliwang is a town and an administrative district (kecamatan) which serves as the regency seat of West Sumbawa Regency, on the western coast of the island of Sumbawa.
+It is the fifth largest town on the island of Sumbawa, part of West Nusa Tenggara Province of Indonesia.
+The district had a population of 44,136 at the 2010 Census and 55,340 at the 2020 Census; the official estimate as at mid 2024 was 60,205.

 Geography

-The town is located on the western coast of the Sumbawa island.
+The district is located on the western coast of the Sumbawa island.
+The town itself lies some miles inland from the coastal outport of Labuhan Balat.

+Communities

+Taliwang District comprises seven urban villages (kelurahan, identified by asterisk * in the table below) and nine rural villages (desa), listed below with their areas and their populations as officially estimated for mid 2024, all sharing the postcode of 84452.